 Getting on Shark Tank

 In early 2022, an ABC producer contacted Justine Tiu and Adrian Zhang about appearing on Shark Tank.
-The producer read a magazine article regarding their online crochet store and felt it would be a good fit for the show.
+The producer read a magazine article about their online crochet store and felt it would be a good fit for the show.

 Shark Tank Appearance